cncf/toc/projects/chubaofs/cubefs-graduation-dd.md

 - TOC Reviewer recommends finalizing the ongoing Governance Review by the TAG Contributor Strategy to achieve a more comprehensive community governance.
 - TOC Reviewer recommends to extend its current management rules to cover all repos under the GitHub organization, including non-subproject repos, and archive any repos that are no longer being maintained.
 - Make full use of `cubefs-community` repo, as the canonical location for community governance-related documents.
-- To better support project adopters, TOC Reviewer suggests keeping deep engagement with them and improving the project's extensibility and code history management.
-This will facilitate easier tracking of community updates.
+- TOC Reviewer recommends improving the project's extensibility and adding more pluggable framework designs.
+This would facilitate easier customization and easier decoupling of downstream enhancements by adopters.
+- TOC Reviewer recommends improving feature lifecycle management, including feature maturity, configuration, commit history, and release notes.
+This would make it easier for adopters to track community updates and backport patches as needed.
+- TOC Reviewer recommends to establish Adopters WG or other similar group, as a dedicated space for adopters to collaborate on shared features and functionality to continue improving and enhancing the project.
 - To foster a more inclusive global community, TOC Reviewer recommends making a plan for global community development.
 This plan may include initiatives like English-language community meetings and cultivating contributors from various regions to better support adopters worldwide.
-- TOC Reviewer recommends to organizing dedicated TSC meeting, in order to keep TSC members engaged.
+- TOC Reviewer recommends organizing dedicated TSC meeting, in order to keep TSC members engaged.
 - To enhance community decision-making transparency, the TOC Reviewer recommends the project provide explicit records of voting processes, e.g. manual vote counts or using [gitvote](https://github.com/cncf/gitvote).
 - TOC Reviewer recommends to add explicit descripion of platforms supported in the [RELEASE.md](https://github.com/cubefs/cubefs/blob/206d5ddadf1f99abde6401b7aa18b57fc46e6bed/RELEASE.md)